 - Persons under 18 years of age; - Persons whose driving privileges are suspended, canceled, denied or revoked in this or any other state.
-The Problem Driver Pointer System and other electronic systems will be checked on all applicants to verify that their privilege to drive is not withdrawn in this or any other state; - Persons who fail any portion of the required driver license examination(s); - Persons who have been judged legally incompetent; - Persons who are habitual users of alcohol or any controlled substance; - Persons who are in violation of the Immigration Laws of the United States.
+The Problem Driver Pointer System and other electronic systems will be checked on all applicants to verify that their privilege to drive is not withdrawn in this or any other state; - Persons who fail any portion of the required driver license examination(s); - Persons who have been judged legally incompetent; - Persons who are habitual users of alcohol or any controlled substance: - Persons who are in violation of the Immigration Laws of the United States.
 Some non-citizens of the U.S. may qualify for a license to drive.
 Immigration documents are required to determine whether or not a legal alien may be licensed.
 Contact your local examiner for details.

-Drivers of the Following Types of Vehicles Must Have a CDL:
+Drivers of the Following Types of

-- Those weighing 26,001 or more pounds Gross Combination Weight Rating (GCWR); or - Those designed to carry 16 or more passengers (including the driver); or - Those transporting hazardous materials in quantities requiring placards (regardless of vehicle size.)
+- Those weighing 26,001 or more pounds Gross Combination Weight Rating (GCWR); or - Those designed to carry 16 or more passengers (includ- - Those transporting hazardous materials in quantities requiring placards (regardless of vehicle size.)